How Aging Affects Driving - Driving Safely - Planning Ahead - Resources for Drivers

 To learn more about transportation options for North Carolina residents, visit the NC Department of Health and Human Services’ Transportation Services for Older Adults.

 The NC DHHS publishes a list of North Carolina transportation agencies based on county.
-This downloadable pdf is available on their website or you can access it by clicking here: NC Transportation Agencies.
+This downloadable pdf is available on their website or you can access it by clicking here: NC Transportation Providers.
+A list of medical transportation providers by county is available here: NC Medical Transportation Providers.

-National resources for finding transportation options in your community include the AAA Transportation Finder, the National Volunteer Transportation Center, and the Eldercare Locator, which is also available via the phone at 1-800-677-1116.
+National resources for finding transportation options in your community include the National Volunteer Transportation Center.